 If you have questions about your Anchorage home-based business, you can reach out to the Anchorage Planning Department for assistance.

 Business licenses and permits don’t have a universal expiration date.
 Some expire after a certain period, while others only last for one specific job or activity performed by your business.
 With this in mind, it’s always a good idea to know when your licenses expire.
 Letting one of your licenses expire can result in your business losing its legal compliance status.

 Need help with state compliance?
 We can help!

 Unfortunately, Alaska doesn’t have a one-stop-shop that shows you every license and permit you’ll need in the course of operating your business.
 Because the requirements vary by industry and location, finding all of the necessary licenses and permits needed to run your business legally can require a significant amount of research.

 Luckily, we can help you avoid this time-consuming research with our Business License Report.
-Our partners at Business Licenses, LLC., can make the process easier for you by doing the research on your behalf.
+Our partners at Avalara can make the process easier for you by doing the research on your behalf.
 They locate the licenses and permits your business needs to operate and provide a report that lists what you need.
 And if you’re looking for more comprehensive compliance support, our Worry-Free Compliance service can help you keep track of deadlines and help make sure you don’t run afoul of state compliance laws.